- Healthy People

 Reporting Animal Bites

-If you have been bitten by an animal in a foreign country or have come into contact with a bat through a bite, scratch, or sleep exposure you should contact the Snohomish Health District Communicable Disease Surveillance and Response program at 425-339-5278, 8 a.m. to 5 p.m.
+If you have been bitten by an animal in a foreign country or have come into contact with a bat through a bite, scratch, or sleep exposure, you should contact the Snohomish County Health Department Communicable Disease Surveillance and Response program at 425-339-3503, 8 a.m. to 5 p.m.
 Monday through Friday, or go to your local Emergency Department.

-The Snohomish Health District will determine if you need rabies shots - post-exposure prophylaxis (PEP) - to prevent rabies.
+The Snohomish County Health Department will determine if you need rabies shots - post-exposure prophylaxis (PEP) - to prevent rabies.

 When Not to Report Bites